 Apricotton (Tween Bras)

 Toronto-based business that creates quality bras for tweens and an online community to help make going through puberty less awkward for girls.
+BONUS!
+Use promo code TWIRLTHEGLOBE at checkout for two free satin scrunchies.

 Take a Load Off, Fannies (Fanny Packs)